jolie/jrc/README.md

 ========================

 A simple way to deploy the Jolie Reconfiguration Optimiser is by using Docker (www.docker.com).
-The Dockerfiles needed to generate the container image are stored in the docker subfolder.
-Assuming Docker is installed and \<PATH\> is the path to the jrc folder, it is possible to deploy sunny-cp with:
+The Dockerfile needed to generate the container image are stored in the docker subfolder.
+Assuming Docker is installed and \<PATH\> is the path to the jrc folder, it is possible to deploy jrc with:

 ```
 sudo docker build -t jrc <PATH>/docker